KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 Kdenlive is available as an install and as a standalone version.

 - Install version: Needs administrator rights and gets installed on your local machine.
 It is also listed as a program.
-- Install version: Needs administrator rights and gets installed on your local machine.
-It is also listed as a program.

    - It is available for all users on your computer.
-   - It is available for all users on your computer.

    - The Kdenlive files are always located in the same folder.

 - Standalone version: **Doesn't** need administrator rights and isn't installed.
 It is **not** listed as a program.
 Is only accessible for the user who has downloaded the file.
-- Standalone version: **Doesn't** need administrator rights and isn't installed.
-It is **not** listed as a program.
-Is only accessible for the user who has downloaded the file.

    - If you work with a normal user on your computer, you can use Kdenlive.

-   - You can copy the Kdenlive folder on any external drive and run it on a different computer without installing it.
-However, your personal settings and downloads within Kdenlive are stored on the computer you work on.
    - You can copy the Kdenlive folder on any external drive and run it on a different computer without installing it.
 However, your personal settings and downloads within Kdenlive are stored on the computer you work on.

 .. epigraph::